sp-mujuni/codechronicles/README.md

 # storytime
-A frontend project blog for short fictional stories
+A frontend project blog for short fictional technology stories and research